- Form a Company Now! +

 When it comes to starting a company, Delaware is undoubtedly the Incorporation Capital of the World.
 Business owners from all over the world prefer to form Delaware LLCs or corporations so they may operate under Delaware’s corporate law structure.

-Delaware has been ranked the number one most corporate-friendly state in America for ten years in a row.
+Delaware has been ranked the most corporate-friendly state in America many times.
 Delaware is known for flexible structuring, fair laws and extra quick service.

 By forming a company in Delaware, your business is domestic to Delaware and foreign to every other state.
 If you want to operate a Delaware company in Indiana, the next step after incorporating your company in Delaware is to register it as a foreign entity in Indiana.
 This is usually the case regardless of whether business owners have a corporation or an LLC in Delaware.